 From the Metro Red Line get exit at the Hollywood & Western Station.
 This stop pops up just east of the 101 – and from here most of Thai Town is within a fairly short walk.

 Thailand Plaza makes a good first stop – the self titled “center of Thai Town”.
 Parking is in a garage – you pay for parking unless you purchase items from any of the vendors that surround this plaza or eat at the restaurant.
 Be sure to get the receipt from the store so that you can show the parking attendant on your way out.
 Parking in general is very tight in Thai town – many businesses have only a few parking spots – and often cars will double park in an area.
-One small one-story shopping complex even has a parking attendant collecting $1 for parking in the small lot, just to go to market or small restaurants.
+One small one-story shopping complex even has a parking attendant collecting money for parking in the small lot, simply to go to market or small restaurants.
 Parking can also be found in residential areas both north and south of Hollywood Blvd however these streets are already usually filled with residents’ cars.

 Boran Thai Restaurant is located at 5401 Hollywood Blvd just down the block and across for from the Western Metro stop.
 This used to be the old Hoy Ka Noodle shop and the inside feels very similar.
 The focus here is on affordable and tasty Thai food – not cooked to American taste.
 Delicious boat noodle soup.
 For a small restaurant they have an excellent choice of items ranging from Thai soups, salads, vegetarian options, curries and plenty of noodle options.
 Seating is somewhat limited – its in a narrow space.
 For spicy food lovers, there are plenty of options to choose from.
 For those who don’t want their food to spicy, there are plenty of options for you to!
 The Thai Ice Tea is served in a Mason Jar.
 Free WiFi.
 Takeout and local delivery also available.
 Phone: (323) 469-8883 or visit: www.boranthai.com